Human Development and Education

 - Engagement in continuous learning can emerge from reflective practice, community involvement, and evaluation of intervention, prevention, and support efforts

-HGSE consists of a faculty of the whole.
-Students also have the opportunity to interact with faculty throughout HGSE and Harvard.
-The faculty co-chairs for Human Development and Education are below.
+Students will work closely with faculty associated with their area of study, but students can also work with and take courses with faculty throughout HGSE and Harvard.
+The faculty co-chairs for HDE are Junlei Li and Meredith Rowe.
 View our faculty directory for a full list of HGSE faculty.

 The HDE Program prepares you for a variety of career pathways, including: